damianhakert/damianhakert.github.io/source/jobs/ci-cd-lead/index.html.md

 * Is available for 1:1's on demand of the report
 * Ensures all tentpole features, promised and bugs are assigned early in the release
 * Does weekly stand-up with a team and product managers to talk about plan for the work in the upcoming week
-* Coordinates a deployment of CI related services with infrastructure team
+* Coordinates a deployment of CI/CD related services with infrastructure team
 * Delivers input on promotions, function changes, demotions and firings in consultation with the CEO, CTO, and VP of Engineering